mafintosh/polo/README.md

 Additionally there is a `down` event which fires when a services leaves the repository - it's that easy!

-# Network multicasting
+# Development mode

 When running in development mode Polo disables network multicast so it will only discover services running on the same machine.
-To enable this just provide `multicast: true` or shift to production mode by defining the `NODE_ENV=production` environment variable
+To always enable this provide `multicast: true` or shift to production mode by defining the `NODE_ENV=production` environment variable

 ``` js
 var repo = polo({